dani-capellan/pTB_LungRegionExtractor/README.md

     `CUDA_VISIBLE_DEVICES=0 python process.py --csv dataset.csv --seg_model nnunet --output_folder ./RESULTS/mwe --fformat jpg`

 - In the CSV, use the same column names as in the sample. `PatientID` string should be part of AP/LAT image filenames.
 Example: `ITA2-0326` -> `TB0_ITA2-0326-AP-20130116.jpg`

 - DO NOT name the input files with:
-    - More than one underscore
+    - More than one underscore.
-    - Only numbers
+    - Only numbers.

     Otherwise, the process may raise a exception.
 Suggested file naming: <COHORT IDENTIFIER>_<CASE_IDENTIFIER>.<FORMAT>.
 Example: COH_001.jpg

 ## References